dufferzafar/Soccer/README.md

 A better way to find GSoC projects and organizations.

-The current (working) prototype is live at: http://dufferzafar.github.io/soccer/
+The current (working) prototype is live at: http://dufferzafar.github.io/Soccer/

 The logo uses the 'Soccer Ball' by Jake Schirmer from The Noun Project, colored amateurishly by me.

-## Current Status

-Currently the application is just a prototype.

-I had plans to complete this before the next GSoC so people can actually use it, but I don't currently have the time that needs to be put into this project.

-If you are interested in this, you can just fork the thing and ask me if you need any kind of help.

-I'd really love to see this turn into something.

 ## Running Locally